 QuickBooks allows you to generate unique invoices for each month’s billing.
 With the income items created for rent, CAM charges, and any other income that you need to make an invoice for, it will be easy to keep track of who has been charged monthly.
 And, more importantly, that they have paid their rent.
 And not only have they paid, but they have paid the correct amount.
 To learn how STRATAFOLIO helps with ensuring you are invoicing for the most recent rent escalation and additional rent, check out the information on our Operations Management page.

 It is vital to have a uniquely numbered invoice for each invoice created.

-To do this, verify that the custom transaction number setting in the account settings is turned on.
+To do this, verify that the custom transaction number setting in the account settings is turned off.
 This will allow QuickBooks to create a subsequently numbered invoice for your tenants with minimal effort.

 If you use STRATAFOLIO, you can create all your invoices (with the most current base rent rate and other charges) for each of your QuickBooks company files at once, with just a few clicks.
 Learn more about how you can unlock your full potential through automation.

 Connecting Your Bank & Credit Card Accounts

 Online banking, or bank feeds, is a fantastic time-saving feature within QuickBooks Online.
 By linking your bank accounts to your QuickBooks account, your transactions are automatically downloaded and categorized for you.
 Then, as transactions come in, all you have to do is approve them.

 - Click on the Banking.

 - Select Connect account.

 - Select the bank from the list, or type in your bank name or URL in the box to select your lending institution.